saltyrtc/chunked-dc-js/README.md

 Finally, when new chunks arrive, simply add them to the `Unchunker` instance:

 ```
-let chunk = ...; // ArrayBuffer
+let chunk = ...; // Blob (for BlobUnchunker),
+                 // Uint8Array or ArrayBuffer (for Uint8ArrayUnchunker)
 unchunker.add(chunk);
 ```

-You may also pass some context object to the unchunker which will be stored together with the chunk.
+You may also pass some context object to the `Unchunker` which will be stored together with the chunk.
 When the `onMessage` handler is notified, these context objects will be passed in as a list ordered by chunk serial.